Title and statement of responsibility area

 Restrictions on access

-Box 17 in the Teaching and Research Materials series contains materials labeled as personal or confidential and may be restricted.
+RESTRICTIONS: Box 17 in the Teaching Materials and Lecture Notes series contains materials labelled as confidential and are restricted.

 Terms governing use, reproduction, and publication